merkste/prism/README-STTT16.txt

 cd prism
 make

-This requires an installed Java JDK (at least version 8) and C/C++ compiler.
+This requires an installed Java JDK (at least version 8), C/C++ compiler and the usual build tools like make, etc.
 If you have trouble compiling our version, please try as well to compile the latest source version of PRISM from the PRISM home page.